folbricht/desync/README.md

 - `S3_ACCESS_KEY` and `S3_SECRET_KEY` can be used to define S3 store credentials if only one store is used.
 Caution, these values take precedence over any S3 credentials set in the config file.

 ### Caching
-The `-c <store>` option can be used to either specify an existing local store to act as cache or to build a new one.
-Whenever a cache is requested, it is first looked up in the local cache before routing the request to the main (likely remote store).
-Any chunks downloaded from the main store are added to the local store (cache).
-In addition, when a chunk is read from the cache, mtime of the chunk is updated to allow for basic garbage collection based on file age.
-The cache directory as well as the chunks in it are expected to be writable.
-If the cache contains an invalid chunk (checksum does not match the chunk ID), blob assembly will fail.
+The `-c <store>` option can be used to either specify an existing store to act as cache or to populate a new store.
+Whenever a chunk is requested, it is first looked up in the cache before routing the request to the next (possibly remote) store.
+Any chunks downloaded from the main stores are added to the cache.
+In addition, when a chunk is read from the cache and it is a local store, mtime of the chunk is updated to allow for basic garbage collection based on file age.
+The cache store is expected to be writable.
+If the cache contains an invalid chunk (checksum does not match the chunk ID), the operation will fail.
 Invalid chunks are not skipped or removed from the cache automatically. `verfiy -r` can be used to evict bad chunks from a local store or cache.

 ### S3 chunk stores